Great Strahov Stadium: History

 The last Spartakiad was held here in 1985.
 Renewed 12th Všesokolský slet took place here with the presence of Czech President Václav Havel in 1994.
-However, the next Sokol venues took place on the smaller stadiums (Stadion Evžena Rošického and Eden Arena).
+However, the next Sokol venues took place in the smaller stadiums (Stadion Evžena Rošického and Eden Arena).
 In 1990, Great Strahov Stadium hosted British classic rock group, The Rolling Stones.
 The concert had 100,000 spectators, most notably, former President Václav Havel.
 In 1995 Pope John Paul II used the stadium for a massive public mass.
-Since the 90's, the spacious building hosted few events.
+Since the 90s, the spacious building hosted few events.
 Weeds and other vegetation grew on the playing surfaces, due to a lack of care.
-The area was also used for exhibitions and trade fairs, and was also used for exhibition polo games.
+The area was also used for exhibitions and trade fairs and was also used for exhibition polo games.

 At the beginning of the 21st century, there were talks about demolishing the venue.
 However, those talks have since diminished.
-In 2003, part of the stadium, with the financial support of the City of Prague, was reconstructed by AC Sparta Prague.
-Eight football fields were built, and it is now used as a training centre for Sparta.
-In 2014, the complex management of the stadium was resolved and it is now owned by the city of Prague.
+In 2003, part of the stadium, with the financial support of the City of Prague, was reconstructed by AC Sparta Prague with eight football fields.
+It is now used as a training centre for Sparta.
+In 2014, the complex management of the stadium was resolved, and the complex is now owned by the city of Prague.

 The 2019 Apple iPhone XR "Color Flood" commercial, which featured large numbers of people running in different colored jumpsuits, was filmed at the stadium.